bizlett/faze-movie/README.md

 * Hamburger dropdown menu
     * *Bug* - On mobile devices when you click the hamburger icon, the menu appeared.
 When you click on one of the links the dropdown menu didn't disappear but stayed open.
 This was not a good user experience.

-    * *Fix* - I found various suggestions on fixes via Stack Overflow.
-Most fixes were using JavaScript, though one suggested to use the data-bs-toggle and data-bs-target data attributes in the markup on each link to toggle the Collapse navbar (this didn't work).
-I used JavaScript to add a click event listener on the menu items, linked to the navbarNavDropdown id.
+    * *Fix* - I found various suggestions on fixes suggested on various forums, but this one from [Stack Overflow](https://stackoverflow.com/questions/42401606/how-to-hide-collapsible-bootstrap-navbar-on-click) provided me with a code that I could edit to fix the issue.
+I tried the data-bs-toggle and data-bs-target data attributes suggestion on each link to toggle the Collapse navbar but this didn't work.
+So I used the JavaScript solution to add a click event listener on the menu items and linked it to the navbarNavDropdown id.

     * *Verdict* - The burger menu now collapses on click/tap of the nav link.